 with a success message.NOTE: CafeConnect only allows deleting customers by index.
 Once a customer is deleted, they cannot be recovered unless added again manually.

-The implementation of the drink management system follows the convention of normal commands, where AddressBookParser
+The implementation follows the command pattern, where AddressBookParser

 AddressBookParser